nlesc-metrics/metrics-menu/README.md

 # metrics
 Brainstorm about implementation and data collection for metrics

+Aspects of a metric:

+1. What concept does the metric try to capture?
+1. What metrics help paint a picture of that concept
+1. What units is the metric expressed as?
+1. How is the data gathered / aggregated?
+1. How should the numbers be interpreted?
+1. Feasibility / implementation problems

+---

 1. number of downloads from npm, zenodo, pypi
 1. github pull requests
 1. github stars